sokil/DockerDevelopmentEnvironment/README.md

 ## Create project

-To create new project just clone this repository anywhere, and place you code to `./src` directory.
+To create new project just clone this repository anywhere, and place your code to `./src` directory.
 Then you may change some variables if need in `.env` and run container through `run.sh`.

 ## Configuration